Admissions Coordinator

 Service coordinator job in Colorado Springs, CO

-Hiring Range: $57,000.00 - $62,000.00 annually
+Hiring Range: $57,800.00 - $62,800.00 annually

-Anticipated Hiring Rate: $59,737.60 annually
+Anticipated Hiring Rate: $60,538.40.00 annually

 This is a child protection position.
 Child protection includes engaging families.
 It is reasonable to anticipate the need for flexibility in work hours periodically to accommodate client schedules.
 The average workday hours are Monday - Friday, 8:00AM - 5:00PM.
-Schedule is subject to change.
-Hybrid schedule may be available upon successful completion of probationary period; subject to change.
+Schedule subject to change.
+Hybrid schedule may be available upon successful completion of probationary period; subject to change

-Please be advised that this position may close without advanced notice, should we receive a sufficient number of qualified applications.
+Please be advised that this position may close without advanced notice, should we receive a sufficient number of qualified applications

 This position works to preserve and/or rehabilitate families while protecting children's physical, emotional, and mental well-being through child protection, adolescent services, placements, and/or permanency plans.
 Based on position assignment, coordinates the practice and is responsible for primary decision-making of child protection practices or coordinates the services and secondary-service decisions as related to safety, permanency, well-being and preserving families.
 This position is part of the Social Caseworker - Children, Youth, & Family Services (CYFS) career progression series, which includes Associate Social Caseworker - Children, Youth, & Family Services and Social Caseworker - Children, Youth, & Family Services.
 Employment is subject to the terms, conditions, and policies detailed in the Personnel Policies Manual (PPM).
 This position requires regular in-person presence as an essential job function.